tribblix/build/patches/openjdk15/README.txt

 This is derived from the pkgsrc-joyent set for openjdk11, building on my openjdk14 set.

-All patches -p0
+Most patches -p0

 JDK15:

-jdk15 is likely to see more significant changes as it's cur from a rapidly evolving trunk, whereas older versions were more static, getting bugfixes on a relatively static base
+jdk15 is likely to see more significant changes as it's cut from a rapidly evolving trunk, whereas older versions were more static, getting bugfixes on a relatively static base

-This set currently based on jdk-15+22
+This set currently based on jdk-15+23

 openjdk15 fixes (besides fixing line number noise)